healthyregions/SDOHPlace-MetadataManager/scripts/README-backup.md

 **`restore.sh`:**
 - Requires backup name as argument (with or without .tar.gz extension)
-- Checks if Docker containers are running (will exit if they are)
+- **Requires containers to be stopped** (will exit with error if containers are running)
 - Creates pre-restore backup before overwriting data
-- Displays backup metadata and asks for confirmation
+- Displays backup metadata and asks for confirmation (interactive mode only)
 - Logs all operations to `${BACKUP_DIR}/restore.log` (default: `./backups/restore.log`)
 - Exit code 0 on success, 1 on failure